 The 2010A Electric Revenue Bonds were issued for the modernization, replacement and upgrades of the electric system, general plant, and other facilities.
 The \$120 million of tax-exempt bonds will primarily be used to fund the replacement of two electric substations, investment in renewable projects, and the modernization of the electric systems.
 These projects will provide long-term benefits to ratepayers and support the load grow over the next few years with the state's housing development requirements.
 The Electric Utility maintained an 'AA-' rating from Standard & Poor's and 'Aa3' rating from Moody's.
-On January 12, 2023, the 2023 bonds were assigned 'AA-' long-term rating from S&P Global Ratings and 'Aa3' long-term rating from Moody's, primarily and growing service area.
+On January 12, 2023, the 2023 bonds were assigned 'AA-' long-term rating from S&P Global Ratings and 'Aa3' long-term rating from Moody's, primarily due to the stable revenue profile, affordable rates, and robust and growing service area.